-As is widely known, Inner Mongolia is largely dominated by ethnic Chinese rather than Mongols, who are now a minority in the autonomous region that is named after them.
+As is widely known, ethnic Chinese (Han) now heavily outnumber Mongols in Inner Mongolia.
 This Han predominance is glaringly obvious in the cities, where the language heard spoken in the streets is overwhelmingly Chinese.

 A similar situation holds for bookshops.
 While Chinese-language bookstores are quite common throughout the provincial capital of Hohhot (呼和浩特 hūhéhàotè in Chinese, Хөххот khökh khot in Mongolian Cyrillic script), finding Mongolian-language bookshops requires a bit of asking around.

 Just in case there is someone out there who is interested in Mongolian-language books, I've put together a rough guide to the main Mongolian-language bookshops that I managed to find in the city over two visits.
 (Note: Mongolian books in Inner Mongolia are almost exclusively in the traditional Uighur script.
 The Cyrillic script of Mongolia itself is found only in imported books -- which can actually be found in some of the bookshops listed).

 There are only three places where Mongolian books can be found: two shops in the middle of the city, and one group of bookshops near the University of Inner Mongolia.
 The map below shows the rough location of the three.

 |1.
 Xinhua Bookstore||2.
 Book and Audio Plaza||3.
 Cultural Plaza|